indiana-university/rivet-source/CONTRIBUTING.md

 ## Contributing to Rivet

 ### Outside contributions
 We're happy to accept pull requests from contributors outside of Indiana University, but before we can merge the code they will need to sign a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
 Although a signed CLA is required to merge pull requests, we are happy to accept bug reports via [GitHub issues](https://github.com/indiana-university/rivet-source/issues).
-See the _Submitting a pull request_ section below.

 The Rivet team will reach out to outside contributors to initiate the CLA process once a pull request has been opened.

+See the CONTRIBUTING.md file in the root of this repository for more information.

 ### Getting started with a contribution
 The first step in contributing to Rivet is to submit your suggestions to the team.
 To submit your proposed contribution create a new issue on [GitHub](https://github.com/indiana-university/rivet-source/issues).
 Someone from the team will respond to your submission and the begin the review process.
 Visit the Rivet docs to [read more about the review process](https://rivet.iu.edu/components/information/contributing/#review-process).